facebook/react-native/packages/react-native/scripts/spm/__doc__/spm-scripts.md

    - `package.json` — dependency declarations
    - `react-native.config.js` — spmModules config
    - `node_modules/` directory mtime — updated by any package manager (npm, yarn, pnpm, bun); also checks parent `node_modules` for monorepo setups
-2. If any input is newer (or stamp is missing): runs `sync-spm-autolinking.js` which re-executes autolinking + package generation + VFS overlay resolution.
+2. If any input is newer (or stamp is missing): runs `npx react-native spm sync`, which re-executes autolinking + package generation + VFS overlay resolution and writes the stamp file.
 3. If all inputs are fresh: exits immediately (~1ms).

 **Build phase ordering:**